Matthiessen State Park: Geology

 The park is centered on a stream that flows from Matthiessen Lake to the Vermilion River.
 The stream has eroded partway through the sandstone layers, leaving interesting rock formations and drops.
 The Upper Dells begin at Matthiessen Lake with the Lake Falls, which drop into the canyon below, and continue downstream to the 45 ft Cascade Falls where the Lower Dells begin.
 The interesting coloration of many of the canyons is the result of minerals in the groundwater.
 Many mineral springs exist throughout the park, providing salt lick spots for the large deer population.

 Flora and fauna

 Flora

 The cool and damp canyons provide an ideal habitat for many species of mosses, liverworts, and ferns.
 On top of the bluffs that form the canyons can be found black oak (Quercus velutina), red cedar (Juniperus virginiana), and white oak (Quercus alba) trees, which thrive in the sandy soil.
 The park contains several species generally found farther north, such as the Canada yew (Taxus canadensis) and Canada mayflower (Maianthemum canadense).

 Fauna

 Frogs, toads, and salamanders live on the canyon floors, while bird species such as the cliff swallow nest in the eroded canyon walls.
-As the former name of "Deer Park" might suggest, the area is home to a very large population of white-tail deer.
+As the former name of "Deer Park" might suggest, the area is home to a large population of white-tail deer.